amplitude/Amplitude-Android/README.md

     Amplitude.getInstance().initialize(this, "YOUR_API_KEY_HERE");
     ```

-6. Add a `startSession()` call to each `onResume()` in every activity in your app:
+6. To track an event anywhere in the app, call:

     ```java
-    Amplitude.getInstance().startSession();
-    ```

-7. Add an `endSession()` call to each `onPause()` in every activity in your app.
-This call also ensures data is uploaded before the app closes:

-    ```java
-    Amplitude.getInstance().endSession();
-    ```

-8. To track an event anywhere in the app, call:

-    ```java
     Amplitude.getInstance().logEvent("EVENT_IDENTIFIER_HERE");
     ```

-9. If you want to use Google Advertising IDs, make sure to add [Google Play Services](https://developer.android.com/google/play-services/setup.html) to your project. _This is required for integrating with third party attribution services_
+7. If you want to use Google Advertising IDs, make sure to add [Google Play Services](https://developer.android.com/google/play-services/setup.html) to your project. _This is required for integrating with third party attribution services_

-10. If you are using Proguard, add these exceptions to ```proguard.pro``` for Google Play Advertising IDs and Amplitude dependencies:
+8. If you are using Proguard, add these exceptions to ```proguard.pro``` for Google Play Advertising IDs and Amplitude dependencies:

     ```yaml
         -keep class com.google.android.gms.ads.** { *; }
         -dontwarn okio.**
     ```

-11. Events are saved locally.
+9. Events are saved locally.
 Uploads are batched to occur every 30 events and every 30 seconds.
 After calling `logEvent()` in your app, you will immediately see data appear on the Amplitude website.

 # Tracking Events #